-Turbulent plane Poiseuille and Couette flows have been compared in terms of their integral energy fluxes, thanks to the analysis of a database of direct numerical simulations.
-The work is based on the framework introduced by Gatti et al. (2018) to compare two Poiseuille flows with and without flow control under the same power input (i.e. at Constant Power Input, or CPI).
+Turbulent plane Poiseuille and Couette flows have been compared in terms of their integral energy fluxes, as a result of the analysis of a database of direct numerical simulations.
+The work is based on the framework introduced by Gatti et al. (2018) to compare two Poiseuille flows with and without flow control under the same power input (i.e. at CPI).
 The CPI approach is extended here to the case of a generic plane parallel flow driven by both shear and a pressure gradient.
-A power-based velocity scale $U{\pi}^$ and a corresponding Reynolds number $Re{\pi}$ are defined and used for non-dimensionalisation, so that two flows with the same power input possess the same $U{\pi}^$ and the same $Re{\pi}$ .
+A power-based velocity scale U{π}^ and a corresponding Reynolds number Re{π} are defined and used for non-dimensionalization, so that two flows with the same power input possess the same U{π}^ and the same Re{π} .
 After a standard Reynolds decomposition, the mean flow is further split into a laminar (Stokes) and a mean deviation contribution.
 This procedure also decouples all the volume-integrated energy fluxes into a laminar and a deviational part.
-The extended decomposition, together with normalization by the total power input, enables expressing all the energy fluxes as functions of the sole variables $Re{\pi}$ and two wall-normal integrals of the Reynolds shear stress.
+The extended decomposition, together with normalization by the total power input, enables expressing all the energy fluxes as functions of the sole variables Re{π} and two wall-normal integrals of the Reynolds shear stress.

-Comparing Couette and Poiseuille flows at the same $Re{\pi}$ ascertains that Couette ones produce a slightly larger flow rate, i.e. Couette flows are more effective at converting a given input power into flow rate.
+Comparing Couette and Poiseuille flows at the same Re{π} ascertains that Couette flows produce a slightly larger flow rate, i.e. Couette flows are more effective at converting a given input power into flow rate.
 However, the efficiency of the process is a completely different concept.
-Among the volume-integrated fluxes, the flux $\mathcal{P}^L$ (laminar production of turbulent kinetic energy) indicates the total fraction of power that is wasted as an overhead expense owing to the presence of turbulence, or the flow (in)efficiency.
+Among the volume-integrated fluxes, the flux \mathcal{P}^L (laminar production of TKE) indicates the total fraction of power that is wasted as an overhead expense owing to the presence of turbulence, or the flow (in)efficiency.
 The flux $\Phi^L = 1 - \mathcal{P}^L$ is the laminar dissipation, i.e. the dissipation of the laminar flow, and similarly expresses the efficiency of the flow, being the ratio between the theoretical minimum power necessary to realize a given flow rate and the actual power used to drive the turbulent flow.
-For a comparison under the CPI condition, Couette flows produce a larger $\mathcal{P}^L$ (see figure 4) and a lower efficiency $\Phi^L = 1 - \mathcal{P}^L$ .
-The two observations that Couette flows are at the same time more effective (i.e. produce a larger flow rate for a given power) and less efficient (i.e. waste a larger power share to turbulence) are only apparently contradictory: the laminar
+For a comparison under the CPI condition, Couette flows produce a larger \mathcal{P}^L (see figure 4) and a lower efficiency $\Phi^L = 1 - \mathcal{P}^L$.
+The two observations that Couette flows are at the same time more effective (i.e. produce a larger flow rate for a given power) and less efficient (i.e. waste a larger power share to turbulence) are only apparently contradictory: the laminar Couette solution requires less power than its Poiseuille counterpart to produce the same flow rate, hence compensating for the higher turbulent activity of the former.